postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

   * <xref:Metalama.Framework.Aspects.meta.Base?text=meta.Base>, equivalent to the `base` keyword, allows calling arbitrary _instance_ members of the _base_ of the target type.
   * <xref:Metalama.Framework.Aspects.meta.ThisType?text=meta.ThisType> allows calling arbitrary _static_ members of the target type.
   * <xref:Metalama.Framework.Aspects.meta.BaseType?text=meta.BaseType>, allows calling arbitrary _static_ members of the _base_ of the target type.
-* <xref:Metalama.Framework.Code.IExpression.Value?text=IExpression.Value> allows to get or set the value of a compile-time expression in run time code.
+* <xref:Metalama.Framework.Code.IExpression.Value?text=IExpression.Value> allows getting or setting the value of a compile-time expression in run-time code.
 It is implemented, for instance, by:
-  * `meta.Target.Field.Value`, `meta.Target.Property.Value` or `meta.Target.FieldOrProperty.Value` allow to get or set the value of the target field or property.
+  * `meta.Target.Field.Value`, `meta.Target.Property.Value` or `meta.Target.FieldOrProperty.Value` allow getting or setting the value of the target field or property.
-  * `meta.Target.Parameter.Value` allows to get or set the value of the target parameter.
+  * `meta.Target.Parameter.Value` allows getting or setting the value of the target parameter.
-  * `meta.Target.Method.Parameters[*].Value` allows you to get or set the value of a target method's parameter.
+  * `meta.Target.Method.Parameters[*].Value` allows getting or setting the value of a target method's parameter.

 > [!WARNING]
-> Because of limitations of the C# language, you cannot use extension methods on the right part of a dynamic expression.
-In this case, you must call the extension method in the classic way, by specifying its type name on the left and passing the dynamic expression as an argument.
+> Due to the limitations of the C# language, you cannot use extension methods on the right part of a dynamic expression.
+In this case, you must call the extension method in the traditional way, by specifying its type name on the left and passing the dynamic expression as an argument.
 An alternative approach is to cast the dynamic expression to a specified type, if it is well-known.

 ### Using dynamic expressions